 We at the SPRINGHILL WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Please call our office at (318) 539-5681 if you have questions.
+Please call our office at (318) 539-5681 during business hours Monday - Thursday 6:30 AM - 4:00 PM and Friday 6:30 AM - Noon if you have any questions.
+If you wish to obtain a copy of the Annual Water Quality Report for the year 2017 contact Springhill City Hall during business hours.